Storage

 Image Optimization

 Gencow automatically optimizes images served through storage.
-No configuration needed — it works out of the box.
+No configuration needed — it works for public asset URLs and grant-backed private image URLs.

 Auto WebP